 We utilize derivative instruments to mitigate volatility related to interest rates, commodity prices and foreign currency exposures.
 Our agreements are with creditworthy financial institutions, and for those contracts that result in a liability position there is no risk of nonperformance by the counterparties.
 The risk of nonperformance of those contracts that result in an asset position are not considered material and the vast majority of these will settle within one year.
 The counterparties to certain of these agreements are lenders under the 2011 Credit Facility and liabilities related to these agreements are covered under the security provisions of such credit facility.
 We do not hold or issue derivative financial instruments for trading or speculative purposes.
 FASB guidance on accounting for derivative instruments and hedging activities, establishes accounting and reporting standards for derivative instruments and hedging activities.
 We recognize all derivatives as either assets or liabilities in the accompanying balance sheet and measure those instruments at fair value.
 Changes in the fair value of those instruments are reported in accumulated other comprehensive income if they qualify for hedge accounting or in earnings if they do not qualify for hedge accounting.
 Derivatives qualify for hedge accounting if they are designated as hedge instruments and if the hedge is highly effective in achieving offsetting changes in the fair value or cash flow of the asset or liability hedged.
 Effectiveness is measured on a regular basis using statistical analysis and by comparing the overall changes in the expected cash flows on the lead and foreign currency forward contracts with the changes in the expected all-in cash outflow required for the lead and foreign currency purchases.
 This analysis is performed quarterly on the initial purchases that cover the quantities hedged.
 Accordingly, gains and losses from changes in derivative fair value are deferred until the underlying transaction affects earnings.
-Interest expense on the debt is adjusted to include the payments made or received under such interest rate swap agreements.
-Cost of goods sold is adjusted to include the payments made or received under such lead and foreign curren
+Interest expense on the debt is adjusted to include the payments made or received under such lead and foreign currency forward contracts.